VTimofeenko/nitratesky/README.md

 ## `media-gfx/scrnsht_ctl`

 A simple screenshot ctl wrapper([source](https://gist.github.com/SabbathHex/87940496bd6bb9eec7f397bfe2ffe411)) around maim to be used with the i3/sway window managers.
-Allows screenshotting only the current monitor.
+Allows making a screenshot of only the current monitor.

 ## `app-text/confluence_poster`